 Trying to plan a UK road trip?
 Not entirely sure where to start?
 The UK is amazing and full of incredible road trip possibilities- but narrowing those down to fit an itinerary can be a bit daunting.

-So- let's get started.
-Grab a tea and a slice of cake (so English!) and let's plan the PERFECT UK road trip!
-There's a short video of some of our favourite UK destinations below- just click play to watch. 🙂
+So, grab a cup of tea and a slice of cake (so English!) and let’s get started on how to plan the PERFECT UK road trip!

 Planning a UK road trip- How much time do you have?

-I know the UK is small, but you are unlikely to see much of it in a week.
-It is possible to drive from the bottom to the top in about 24 hours… but all you'll see is motorway!
+I know the UK is small compared to some countries, but you are unlikely to see much of it in a week.
+It is possible to drive from the bottom to the top in about 24 hours… but all you’ll see is motorway!

 My advice?
-If you have a week, you could do the following areas:
+If you have a week to drive around the UK, you could do one the following areas:

-- Split England into 4 quarters.
-You could do each quarter in roughly a week.
+- Split your England Road Trip into 4 quarters.
+You could do a part of each quarter in roughly a week.